lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_12 Number Guessing Project

 The program tells you that it is thinking of a number between 1 and 100.
 It then asks you to choose a difficulty bwtween "Hard" or "Easy".
-Now it tells you that you have 5 attempts to guess the number, and you make a guess, if you guess a number greater than the chosen number, the program tells you, that the number is too high and it's not the  number that it was thinking
+Now it tells you that you have 5 attempts to guess the number, and you make a guess, if you guess a number greater than the chosen number, the program tells you, that the number is too high and it's not the  number that it was thinking, an you number of attempts decrease by one.